gregfoletta/articles.foletta.org/content/post/2025-03-04-bytesize-a-ode-to-rs-scraping/index.markdown

     <tr><td headers="headline" class="gt_row gt_left">Get 2-for-1 Comedy Festival tickets*</td></tr>
     <tr><td headers="headline" class="gt_row gt_left">The Morning Edition podcast</td></tr>
     <tr><td headers="headline" class="gt_row gt_left">The 100 most expensive Melbourne public schools revealed</td></tr>
-    <tr><td headers="headline" class="gt_row gt_left">$4b on a new station in Melbourne’s west - has Victoria lost its budgetary mind?</td></tr>
+    <tr><td headers="headline" class="gt_row gt_left">$4b on a new station in Melbourne’s west – has Victoria lost its budgetary mind?</td></tr>
-    <tr><td headers="headline" class="gt_row gt_left">Teals set to seize balance of power in sink-or-swim election</td></tr>
+    <tr><td headers="headline" class="gt_row gt_left">Daily atrocities spew out of the Oval Office.
+It’s still not enough to lure Australian voters back to the known</td></tr>
-    <tr><td headers="headline" class="gt_row gt_left">Men reckon they do their fair share of housework.
-Their female partners disagree</td></tr>
+    <tr><td headers="headline" class="gt_row gt_left">Trump administration upends US foreign policy, holds secret talks with Hamas</td></tr>
-    <tr><td headers="headline" class="gt_row gt_left">Labor tips $1.1 billion into pothole-ridden freeway</td></tr>
+    <tr><td headers="headline" class="gt_row gt_left">Trump’s speech was full of wild claims.
+Here are seven that weren’t true</td></tr>
-    <tr><td headers="headline" class="gt_row gt_left">The Australians getting richer more quickly than any other group in society</td></tr>
+    <tr><td headers="headline" class="gt_row gt_left">US lands new blow on Ukraine after Oval Office stoush</td></tr>
     <tr><td headers="headline" class="gt_row gt_left">The number one reason why people are leaving Melbourne</td></tr>
   </tbody>
   &#10;
 </table>
 </div>

 There we go, five lines of R and you’ve got the headlines, plus a couple more to get it into a nicer structure.
-What makes it good?
-I think it comes down to two things: number one is R’s pipe operator which means you don’t have to pepper your code with temporary variables.
+What makes it so simple?
+I think it comes down to two things: number one is R’s pipe operator, which menas you don’t have to pepper your code with temporary variables.
 Second is R’s vectorisation, which means you don’t need to worry about any loops.
 I also tip my hat to the relatively new [httr2](https://httr2.r-lib.org/) package which makes web requests fit much better into a pipeline.

 # The Challenge

-The challenge I ran into yesterday was that, while the data I needed was structured, it wasn’t in HTML, XML, or even JSON, it was actually JavaScript.
-Here’s an abridged sample of what was returned in an API call:
+The challenge I ran into last week was that, while the data I needed was structured, it wasn’t in HTML, XML, or even JSON, it was actually JavaScript.
+Here’s an abridged sample of what was returned in one of the API calls:

 ``` json
 sessions_NMRKeilor = [